Science

 Aspiring to achieve

-Science is vital to the world’s prosperity; at Throckley, we guarantee our children a brighter future.
-Through building up a body of key foundational knowledge and concepts, pupils recognise the power of rational explanation and demand more of their lives with the tools to make dreams become reality.
+Science is vital to the world’s prosperity; at Throckley, we promise our children a brighter future.
+Through building up a body of key foundational knowledge and concepts, pupils recognise the power of rational explanation and demand more of their lives with the tools to turn dreams into reality.

 Broadening horizons

 Science compels our children to develop a sense of excitement and curiosity about natural phenomena.
 By truly appreciating the nature of our existence, we can look to surpass what once seemed to be boundaries.
-Every enquiry, investigation, experiment and ‘WOW moment’ sows the seeds for ambition in the next generation.
+Every enquiry, investigation and moment of discovery sows the seeds for ambition in the next generation.

 develop scientific knowledge and conceptual understanding through the disciplines of biology, chemistry and physics;